Several children injured after ‘stabbing near school’ in Dublin city centre

 “An Garda Siochana is in contact with parents of all three injured children.”

-An adult male is being treated for serious injuries, while the second adult, a male, has less serious injuries, the Garda said.

-The force added it was not looking for any person at this time with officers following a “definite line of inquiry”.
+The attack happened close to primary school Gaelscoil Choláiste Mhuire as children were coming out, although there is no suggestion at this stage that a pupil was injured.

-Videos on social media show police officers stationed around police tape at the scene while members of the public standby.
+Videos on social media show police officers stationed around police tape at the scene while members of the public stand watching.
+Some members of the public are shouting abuse towards gardai, Press Association is reporting.

-A picture has also been posted showing more than three ambulances and seven police cars in a closed off section of Parnell Square East.”
+A picture has been posted on X showing more than three ambulances and seven police cars in a closed off section of Parnell Square East, which is a route for buses, the Luas tram and shoppers.

 More follows on this breaking news story